Table of Contents

 are invited to forget ourselves on purpose, cast our awful solemnity to

-the winds, and join in the general dance.
-(New Seeds of Contemplation,
+the winds, ands join in the general dance.
+(New Seeds of

 page 297)